PetervandenDoel/Fabry-Perot-Cavities/Readme.md

+Fabry perot filters are a kind of photonic narroband filter use for constraining the lasing frequency of semiconductor lasers.
+The goal of this project is to build and characterize the frequency response of multiple fabry perot cavities.

 This project was fabriacated in the 2024 SIEPIC open ebl run https://github.com/SiEPIC/openEBL-2024-02, files were named after my edx username.
 The y branches, grating couplers, waveguide tapers, and bragg gratings were imported as parameterized components from the SIEPIC EBL Klayout library